MrMicrowaveOven/AlgorithmsCurriculum/README.md

   * From now on until you get a job, apply to 15 companies from your Job Search Roadmap per weekday
   * In the beginning apply only to 3s for your first 80 applications.
 Then start with 2s and 1s.
   * Add the applications into the Jobberwocky.
 Mark whether you've done a phone_screen, interviewed, got rejected, or got an offer as you go.

-SF only:
-* Coding challenges start today and continue through W12D2.
-See shared calendar.

 [job-search-etiquette]: ./self-presentation/job_search_etiquette.md